Okanagan Valley BC was truly a hidden gem to me. I had no idea it even existed, let alone how truly magnificent it’s riches are!

-The last tasting we ventured to was at the Indigenous World Winery.
+Indigenous World Winery.
 The only Native American (or First Nation People, as the Canadians prefer) Winery.
 They had a beautiful restaurant (that’s why we saved it for last) that we went to afterward for lunch.
 We were intrigued by the write-ups describing how the chief was committed to indigenous flavors using local ingredients.
 When the waitress seated us, she shared that the sandwiches were made with bannock (a thick bread) and the portions were large).
 The menu was indeed intriguing and sounded wonderful.
 We weren’t disappointed!

 On Saturdays Kelowna has a huge (over 200 vendors) Farmer’s Market that I was so anxious to go to.
 I had been holding off shopping for fruits and veggies knowing I would find it all here.
 I was right!
 We brought our own coffee with us, and started out with freshly made danish and cinnamon rolls and slowly walked row after row of beautiful fruits, veggies, honey and hand crafted items.
 All wonderful.
 I had hoped the Goat Cheese Farm folks would be there, but no such luck, so I stocked up on my goodies and Jack and I headed out to the Goat Farm on our own.
 Interesting drive, but well worth it.
 Wow, such wonderful cheeses!
 After I left, I kept kicking myself for not buying more.